HaKirya

 HaKirya, or The Kirya (הַקִּרְיָה, lit.
 'The Campus'), is an area in central Tel Aviv, consisting of an urban military base north of Kaplan Street.

-HaKirya contains the Tel Aviv District's government center and the major Israel Defense Forces (IDF) base Camp Rabin (מַחֲנֶה רַבִּין, Mahaneh Rabin), named for Yitzhak Rabin, also known as Hakirya Base.
+HaKirya contains the Tel Aviv District's government center and the major Israel Defense Forces (IDF) base Camp Rabin (מַחֲנֶה רַבִּין, Mahaneh Rabin), named for prime minister Yitzhak Rabin, also known as Hakirya Base.
 It was one of the first IDF bases and has served as the IDF's headquarters since its founding in 1948.
 The base serves mainly command, administrative, communications, and support functions.

 History

 Ottoman era

 Much of the Kirya today is located on the lands of Sarona, a Templer settlement founded in the 19th century.
 Sarona was an agricultural colony, and kept this nature despite the expansion of Tel Aviv and attempts by the city to buy some of Sarona's lands.